lando/lando/docs/tutorials/pantheon.md

 Configuration
 -------------

+### Recipe

+You can also manually configure the `.lando.yml` file.

+{% codesnippet "./../examples/pantheon/.lando.yml" %}{% endcodesnippet %}

+You will need to rebuild your app with `lando rebuild` to apply the changes to this file.
+You can check out the full code for this example [over here](https://github.com/kalabox/lando/tree/master/examples/pantheon).

 ### pantheon.yml

-If you want to [change your php version](https://pantheon.io/docs/php-versions/) or make use of a [nested docroot](https://pantheon.io/docs/nested-docroot/), you will want to do that in your [`pantheon.yml`](https://pantheon.io/docs/pantheon-yml/) file just like you would for Pantheon itself.
+If you want to [change your php version](https://pantheon.io/docs/php-versions/) or make use of a [nested docroot](https://pantheon.io/docs/nested-docroot/), you will want to do that in your [`pantheon.yml`](https://pantheon.io/docs/pantheon-yml/) file just like you would on Pantheon itself.

 {% codesnippet "./../examples/pantheon/pantheon.yml" %}{% endcodesnippet %}